itrnka/ha-framework/README.md

 ### Framework functionality

-Functionality is divided to these areas:
+Framework core is very simple and very effective glue between some application parts.
+Functionality ot this parts is divided to these areas:

 - Logic components:
   - [Middleware](docs/middleware.md): glue to external functionality (drivers, packages, etc.)